 What this data shows is that generally those who give are donating between 2-11% of their income to charity.
 Income level is a predictor of how much someone will give, but I suspect that if we had additional data, we would see that in order to figure out whether you give on the low end of 2% or the high end of 11% depends a lot on your values and your other financial priorities.

-Someone trying to put three kids through college will have very different priorities than someone about to enter into retirement.
+Someone trying to put three kids through college will have very different priorities than someone about to enter retirement.
 Someone working hard to get started saving for retirement and balance paying off student loans will have very different financial priorities than someone who already has funds set aside for their long-term goals.

 The interesting thing is at every level of income, people are finding a way to prioritize at least some charitable giving.